ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 - is this the first time using the tool for MOJ business?

 If the answer to _any_ of these questions is 'Yes', get guidance from your Line Manager, _before_ using the tool.

-## Overview

-Open Internet Tools (OITs) are applications or services from suppliers outside the MOJ.
-They often have the following characteristics:

-- they are general purpose.
-This means they are not specific to the MOJ.
-Other organisations can use them
-- they are accessed using the Internet.
-This means that if you have Internet access, you can connect to the tools
-- they often have a basic 'free-to-use' version.
-This means that you can use some or all the capabilities, but with some constraints.
-For example, an online word-processor might let you work with no more than 5 documents
-- they often have one or more 'paid for' versions.
-By paying for the tool, you unlock some or all the constraints

 ### Why OITs are an opportunity for the MOJ